The Rolling Stones: 1978–1982: Commercial peak

-The group's fortunes changed in 1978, after the band released Some Girls, which included the hit single "Miss You", the country ballad "Far Away Eyes", "Beast of Burden", and "Shattered".
+The group's fortunes changed in 1978 with the release of Some Girls, which included the hit single "Miss You", the country ballad "Far Away Eyes", "Beast of Burden", and "Shattered".
 In part as a response to punk, many songs, particularly "Respectable", were fast, basic, guitar-driven rock and roll, and the album's success re-established the Rolling Stones' immense popularity among young people.
-It reached number 2 in the UK and number 1 in the US.
+It reached No. 2 in the UK and No. 1 in the US.
 Following the 1978 US Tour, the band appeared on the first show of the fourth season of the TV series Saturday Night Live.
 Following the success of Some Girls, the band released their next album, Emotional Rescue, in mid-1980.
 During recording sessions for the album, a rift between Jagger and Richards slowly developed.
 Richards wanted to tour in the summer or autumn of 1980 to promote the new album.
 Much to his disappointment, Jagger declined.
-Emotional Rescue hit the top of the charts on both sides of the Atlantic and the title track reached number 3 in the US.
+Emotional Rescue hit the top of the charts on both sides of the Atlantic and the title track reached No. 3 in the US.

 In early 1981, the group reconvened and decided to tour the US that year, leaving little time to write and record a new album, as well as to rehearse for the tour.
-That year's resulting album, Tattoo You, featured a number of outtakes from other recording sessions, including lead single "Start Me Up", which reached number 2 in the US and ranked number 22 on Billboards Hot 100 year-end chart.
-Two songs ("Waiting on a Friend" (US number 13) and "Tops") featured Mick Taylor's unused rhythm guitar tracks, while jazz saxophonist Sonny Rollins played on "Slave", "Neighbours", and "Waiting on a Friend".
-The album reached number 2 in the UK and number 1 in the US.
+That year's resulting album, Tattoo You, featured a number of outtakes from earlier recording sessions, including lead single "Start Me Up", which reached No. 2 in the US and ranked No. 22 on Billboards Hot 100 year-end chart.
+Two songs ("Waiting on a Friend" (US No. 13) and "Tops") featured Mick Taylor's unused rhythm guitar tracks, while jazz saxophonist Sonny Rollins played on "Slave", "Neighbours", and "Waiting on a Friend".
+The album reached No. 2 in the UK and No. 1 in the US.